 Specific information regarding seasons is available at your nearest Alaska Dept. of Fish & Game or by contacting their office in Tok.
 The address is PO Box 355 Tok AK 99780, and the phone number is (907) 883-2971.
 Please make yourself aware of all regulations including those pertaining to recovery and care of your meat.
 40-Mile Air is a Licensed Big Game Transporter in the state of Alaska and is required to report all known or possible violations to big game regulations.
 Traditionally, caribou and sheep season begin Aug.
 10th and run to Sept.
 20th.
 Grizzly Bear season begins Aug.
 10th and runs to June 10th of the following year for the majority of the areas we hunt.
 Moose season in most areas runs Sept.
 8th thru Sept.
 17th for both residents and non-resident hunters.

 For hunters arriving in Fairbanks and desiring transportation to Tok, 40-Mile Air offers scheduled air service to Tok on Mon., Wed., and Fri. departing from Fairbanks International Airport at 2:00PM.
-That rate is $170.00 one-way fare with 70# allowable baggage.
+That rate is $210.00 one-way fare with 70# allowable baggage.
 Excess baggage is $.80 per pound.
 We suggest parties of 2 or 3 hunters charter an entire airplane.
 The maximum total weight on the aircraft is 1100 pounds.
 This includes body weights and all gear.
-The charter service is available to pick you up in Fairbanks at anytime and costs $1350.00 one way to Tok.
+The charter service is available to pick you up in Fairbanks at any time and costs $1675.00 one way to Tok.

 You may stay in the field as long as you wish.
 However, most hunters schedule for 5-7 days and find that to be the ideal hunt duration.
 Moose hunters must bone out their animals and have the meat in sturdy game bags not exceeding 50# each with a filled out change of possession ID tag attached, which we will provide at check-in.
 If you desire, you can leave the rib meat on the bone, but the rib cage needs to be split and bagged separately.
 Caribou hunters may leave theirs bone in and bagged to 50#.
 Cheesecloth games bags are not recommended for moose meat.
 We suggest at least 12 burlap sacks, heavy-duty Alaska style game bags or pillowcases per moose for our moose hunters.